parapluu/nifty/tut4.md

 {% endhighlight %}

 ### Casting A Pointer To A Different Type
-As shown in the previous section, it is possible to cast a pointer to a different type. `nifty:as_type/3` takes a pointer, a module and a type and returns that pointer casted to the type. `as_type/3` also checks if the type is known:
+As shown in the previous section, it is possible to cast a pointer to a different type. `nifty:as_type/2` takes a pointer and a type and returns that pointer casted to the type. `as_type/2` also checks if the type is known:

 {% highlight Erlang %}